 Golden birthday parties aren’t just for adults and 50th birthdays.
 If your child is turning one on the first or six on the sixth it’s their lucky birthday as well.
 Nothing beats a golden first birthday party!
 Start their day with gold additions to their morning routine: a breakfast plate with a gold rim or glittery stickers tucked in their backpack.

 Searching for gold: Any theme can become a little more magical with a hint of gold: think other-worldly unicorns with hints of gold, a pretty gilded princess party, Harry Potter wizard theme with Golden Snitch-inspired accents, or gold medals for everyone at a laser tag or gymnastics party.

 Decorate: Keep things easy by sticking with a simple shiny palette.
 You’ll be surprised the difference a gold curtain and tablecloth can make in setting the tone.
 Then, add interest with gold stars, stripes, confetti, or a “Happy Birthday” banner announcing the child of honor from a specialty party store like Meri Meri––our go-to for partyware.

 Food ideas: Use gold-wrapped chocolate coins in piñatas or treasure chests.
 Ask your local baker if they can create gold donuts for a decadent sleepover breakfast.
 For a DIY take any kid-friendly treat can shine with a little edible gold spray paint.

-Now that you’ve got a solid gold party plan, get your guest list going with Paperless Post Flyer or add a Midas Touch with a classic card.
+Now that you’ve got a solid gold party plan, get your guest list going, add a Midas Touch with a milestone birthday invitation.
 Similarly, set the scene for your little nugget’s birthday with a kids’ birthday party invitation.